arne182/ArnePilot/README.md

 Find me on Discord https://discord.gg/Ebgn8Mr

 # Installation

+**IF YOU ARE USING DP08X-CLEAN DO NOT TURN ON `ENABLE LOGGER, ENABLE UPLOADER, ENABLE ATHENAD` UNDER DRAGONPILOT APK SETTING.
+TURNING ON WILL RESULT IN DEVICE BAN.

 Put this URL in the custom URL field after uninstalling through the UI https://tinyurl.com/arne-dp or if you want to use the command line or https://github.com/jfrux/workbench